List of law enforcement agencies in the United Kingdom, Crown Dependencies and British Overseas Territories

 Most law enforcement in the United Kingdom is carried out by territorial police forces that police the general public and their activities.
 The other types of agencies are concerned with policing of more specific matters.

 Over the centuries there has been a wide variation in the number of police forces in the United Kingdom, with a large number now no longer in existence.

 Territorial police forces

-Most policing in the United Kingdom is conducted by the 45 territorial police forces of the 4 nations.
+Most policing in the United Kingdom is conducted by the 45 territorial police forces of the 4 nations in one of three legal criminal jurisdictions - England & Wales, Scotland and Northern Ireland.
 These forces are ultimately responsible for all law and order within their respective police area (a legal term which defines the geographic area of primary responsibility).
 This is not the same as legal jurisdiction, see below.
 Two nations of the United Kingdom, Scotland and Northern Ireland, have national police forces.
-The breakdown of all territorial police forces across the United Kingdom is as follows:
+The third legal jurisdiction, made up of the nations of England and Wales is split up into a number of police forces.
+The breakdown of all territorial police forces across the United Kingdom by jurisdiction is as follows: